 What if you’re not ready to go barefoot?
 Well, you can always opt for minimalist shoes.
 Choose a model with minimal heel-to-toe drop, wide toe box, and flexible soles.
 Beware that building up the muscles that got weaker as a result of wearing running shoes takes time.

 You may experience aches and fatigue in the first few days.
 As your body adjusts to barefoot running, you’ll get stronger and cover longer distances.
 Not to mention the cost savings!

 So, what are you waiting for?
-Throw away your shoes and go running barefoot!
+Start learning the basics of running barefoot today.

 Your future self will thank you.